D.Va

-D.Va has been well received by critics and players, particularly among Overwatchs female and LGBT fanbase.
+D.Va has been well received by critics and players, particularly among Overwatch's female and LGBT fanbase.
+Media writers have commented positively on her design's considerably feminine attributes and have noted her likeness being used in feminist movements.
+Critics have also juxtaposed D.Va's status as a feminist icon in gaming with that of her sexualized image online, citing her prominence in fan-produced pornography.
+Her presence in other fan-produced works, such as cosplay and memes, has also been documented.

 Development and design

-D.Va, along with Genji and Mei, was announced in October 2015 at BlizzCon; she was one of the final heroes to be introduced into Overwatch prior to its official release.
-Voice actor Charlet Chung provides the character's English- and Korean-language voices.
+D.Va, along with Genji and Mei, was announced in November 2015 at BlizzCon; she was one of the final heroes to be introduced into Overwatch prior to its official release.
+Voice actor Charlet Chung provides the character's English-language voice.
+During development, D.Va's real name was initially Na Yeri (나예리), before Hana Song (송하나) was settled on as a nod to Hana, a member of the 2002 Korean girl group Déjà Vu.

 D.Va is designed as a tank character who uses a highly mobile pink mech suit in battle, and acts as a "skirmisher".
+Seen beyond her mech suit, pink is a core part of D.Va's visual design, being featured in marks on her face, the bodysuit in her default skin, and her light gun.

 One of Overwatch's initial character concepts was a hero who piloted a mech; the designers ultimately decided that the pilot could eject if their suit sustained critical damage and fight outside without protection.
 The game's assistant art director Arnold Tsang was inspired by mecha anime and manga for D.Va's look.
 The designers initially based the mech's stickers and artwork on a cat theme, but later changed it to a rabbit because they thought its short-range booster rockets made it look as though it was bunny hopping.

-Soon after the game's release, D.Va was noted for having a low damage output; the game's principal designer Geoff Goodman said; "D.Va's damage is definitely on the lower side, much like Winston's.
-They are this way for a similar reason: They are both very mobile and hard to kill."
-Because she lacked a shield, D.Va was also noted to take more damage than other tank characters when facing multiple opponents.
-Goodman attributed this and her low damage output to the game's character balancing, stating; "every character in the game has strengths and weaknesses, it's part of what makes the teamplay work well".